Reparations at First Church

 The Spirit called us to create the Reparations Fund in 2021 to engage in a process of wealth redistribution and the spiritual practice of repair and relinquishment (vs. charitable giving).
 The First Church Reparations Fund encourages both one-time and periodic donations from individuals; the Missions & Social Justice Committee has also made donations from their budget.

-As of January, 2024, First Church has donated $103,000 to the non-profit that acts as the fiscal agent for a group we call “The Collective,” people of African descent engaged in activism and anti-racist work convened by Rev. Karlene Griffiths Sekou.
+As of January, 2024, First Church had donated $103,000 to the non-profit that acts as the fiscal agent for a group we call “The Collective,” people of African descent engaged in activism and anti-racist work convened by Rev. Karlene Griffiths Sekou.
 They make decisions as to how the money is spent, and during the past 3 years have supported small business ventures, college education funds, aid to people to catch up on rent, and immigration needs.
 In one case, a member of the Collective was in Haiti when the earthquake struck.
 With money from the Collective, they were able to get aid into the mountains to villages that had not received any aid.

-At its April 22 meeting, First Church’s Executive Council voted to approve a new and broader definition of the church’s Reparation Fund.
+At its April 22, 2024 meeting, First Church’s Executive Council voted to approve a new and broader definition of the church’s Reparation Fund.

 Moving forward, the Reparations Fund will be distributed in three equal portions across three different domains: